 Welcome to the Tennessee Climatological Service....

 Currently, Tennessee does not have an official NOAA state climatologist (SC).
 However, there is a movement afoot to establish a new office at East Tennessee State University, so check back to see the progress.
 TVA retired the program in late 2005, and no agency or university has been able to reestablish the State Climatologist Office (SCO).
-In the meantime, The Office of the Tennessee Climatological Service was initiatated by the Department of Biosystems Engineering and Soil Science and the Department of Geography at the University of Tennessee in Knoxville, TN, the Department of Agriculture, Geoscience and Natural Resources at the University of Tennessee at Martin, and the Department of Agricultural Sciences at Tennessee State University.
+In the meantime, The Tennessee Climatological Service was initiatated by the Department of Biosystems Engineering and Soil Science and the Department of Geography at the University of Tennessee in Knoxville, TN, the Department of Agriculture, Geoscience and Natural Resources at the University of Tennessee at Martin, and the Department of Agricultural Sciences at Tennessee State University.
 The function of this service is to collect, disseminate, and interpret climate data for the State of Tennessee.
 This web site provides links to sources of climate data and seasonal forecasts for Tennessee.
 Most data on the site are available for free; a charge may apply for additional data or interpretation, or for testimony in a legal case.

 Tables of Wet/dry sequences for selected locations in Tennessee (pdf)

 Maps of monthly averages of daily light integrals (DLI) for Tennessee (pdf)